 - Avoid an excessive intake of caffeine.
 This can have a diuretic/dehydrating affect which compounds constipation.
 Water, fruit juices and mineral/soda water are reasonable alternatives.

-- Bulk forming laxatives are commonly used during pregnancy.
+- Bulk forming laxatives are sometimes used during pregnancy.
 They often come in individual sachets or containers and are mixed with water before drinking.
 They work by reabsorbing water in the bowel and increase the size of the bowel motion.
 They also soften the poo so it is easier to pass.